JoshDavies/Bank-tech-test/README.md

 From the user stories I identified objects and messages and used them to form a basic class diagram.

 ### Code Structure
 I allowed TDD to naturally guide the structure the program.
-Extracting the 'Statement' class from 'Account' when it grew too big.
+Extracting the 'Printer' class from 'Account' when it grew too big.
 Once tests were passing I refactored and extracted logic from the top level, hiding it within private methods.
 The abstraction also makes the classes functionality easier to read.